sirius-cc-wu/mcp-mdspec/README.md

 ## Configuration

-The server's behavior can be customized via the `config.py` file or by setting environment variables.
+The server's behavior can be customized by setting environment variables.

 - **`NOTES_DIR`**: Specifies the root directory for all note-related operations.
 If this variable is not set, the server will default to using the "notes" directory.
 Both the `list_notes` and `read_note` tools will resolve file and directory paths relative to this base path.

-You can also modify the `config.py` file to change the default `notes_dir`.
+For advanced configuration, you can modify the `src/config.py` file, but using environment variables is the recommended approach.

 ## Running the Server